-Butte Fire Lookout Rosebud County, MT Name of Pro perty County and State 8.
-St atement of Significance rable National Register Criteria "x" in one or more boxes for the criteria qualifying the proper) ty for National Register X A. Property is associated with events that have made a significant broad patterns of our history. ificant contribution to the B. Property is associated with the lives of persons significan nt in our past.
-X C. Property embodies the distinctive characteristics of a typ construction or represents the work of a master, or posse or represents a significant and distinguishable entity who individual distinction. sses high artistic values, D. Property has yielded, or is likely to yield, information in history. nportant in prehistory or ia Considerations "x" in all the boxes that apply.)
-A. Owned by a religious institution or used for religious pur rposes B. Removed from its original location C. A birthplace or grave D. A cemetery E. A reconstructed building, object, or structure F. A commemorative property G. Less than 50 years old or achieving significance within t he past 50 years
+Poker Jim Name of Pro Butte Fire Lookout Rosebud County, M County and State - 8.
+St atement of Significance able National Register Criteria "x" in one or more boxes for the criteria qualifying the property for) National Register X A. Property is associated with events that have made a significant broad patterns of our history. contribution to the B. Property is associated with the lives of persons significant in o ur past.
+X C. Property embodies the distinctive characteristics of a type, per construction or represents the work of a master, or possesses h or represents a significant and distinguishable entity whose con individual distinction. igh artistic values, D. Property has yielded, or is likely to yield, information importation history. nt in prehistory or ia Considerations "x" in all the boxes that apply.)
+A. Owned by a religious institution or used for religious purposes B. Removed from its original location C. A birthplace or grave D. A cemetery E. A reconstructed building, object, or structure F. A commemorative property G. Less than 50 years old or achieving significance within the pas st 50 years

 Poker Jim Butte Fire Lookout Rosebud County, MT

 Name of Property County and State

+0.01 40

-Areas of Significance (Enter categories from in POLITICS / GOVERNM CONSERVATION ARCHITECTURE ENGINEERING IENT
+Areas of Significance

+(Enter categories from instructions.)

+POLITICS / GOVERNMENT

+CONSERVATION

+ARCHITECTURE

+ENGINEERING

-Period of Significance 1955-1972
+Period of Significance

+1955-1972

-Significant Dates 1955
+Significant Dates

+40.55

+1955

+Cionica and Danson

+Significant Person

-Significant Person (Complete only if Criteria on B is marked above.)
+(Complete only if Criterion B is marked above.)

 Cultural Affiliation

 Architect/Builder